2023 United Kingdom reinforced autoclaved aerated concrete crisis: Repairs

-On 8 February 2024, the UK government confirmed that more than 100 school buildings containing reinforced autoclaved aerated concrete would be rebuilt or refurbished.
-On 21 August, Aberdeen City Council announced that several hundred properties in Aberdeen affected by Reinforced Autoclaved Aerated Concrete would be demolished and rebuilt at a cost of £150m.
+On 8 February 2024, the UK government confirmed that more than 100 school buildings containing RAAC would be rebuilt or refurbished.
+On 21 August, Aberdeen City Council announced that several hundred properties in Aberdeen affected by RAAC would be demolished and rebuilt at a cost of £150m.

 Legacy

-On 3 January 2024, a BBC News article reported that students at schools affected by reinforced autoclaved aerated concrete had been forced to change the subjects they were studying at GCSE because they did not have access to facilities such as laboratories or design and technology rooms.
+On 3 January 2024, a BBC News article reported that students at schools affected by RAAC had been forced to change the subjects they were studying at GCSE because they did not have access to facilities such as laboratories or design and technology rooms.
 The article said that some students were concerned about poor exam results as they had been required to change subjects at the eleventh hour.

 On 11 January 2024 York Museums Trust supplied a report to York City Council on the discovery of RAAC in the York Castle Museum.
 It is one of three museums in the UK with RAAC and the only listed building.
 YMT reported that the closure to the Castle Museum because of RAAC during 2023 resulted in a loss of earnings of over £400,000 and forced the Trust to use £80,000 from their financial reserves to cover the cost of repairs.

 On 2 May 2024, the BBC reported that RAAC built council homes had been sold by the government under the Right to Buy scheme, after the 1995 industry assessment of its hazards, with no warning to the buyers, some even as recently as 2018.

 In February 2025, RAAC was discovered at the Dolphin Shopping Centre in Poole.

+In April 2026, The Tab reported on the discovery of RAAC panels in April 2024 within the Manchester Metropolitan University library building.
+The building was closed to students in September 2024 and subsequently demolished, replacing plans to retain the structure as part of an expanded library.